clobrano/raffaello/README.md

 What is it?
 -----------

-Raffaello is a powerful yet simple to use command line (CLI) output colorizer.
+Raffaello is a powerful yet simple to use output colorizer.

 What does that mean?
 Let say you have a CLI tool that prints out lot of information you have to read carefully (gcc, g++, dmesg, etc.), how hard is that?
 And how easier would it be if some keywords were highlighted with meaningful colors?
 Well, Raffaello does just that.

 Since *a picture is worth a thousand words* and more pictures are even better, here are some examples.